nelsonrogers/MCP-n8n/README.md

-# MCP FastAPI Server
+# FastMCP Server

-This project implements a Model Context Protocol (MCP) server using FastAPI, allowing AI models to interact with your application through a standardized interface.
+This project implements a Model Context Protocol (MCP) server using FastMCP, allowing AI models to interact with your application through a standardized interface.

 ## Features

-- FastAPI integration for modern, high-performance API endpoints
+- FastMCP integration for modern, high-performance MCP
-- MCP server implementation for AI model interaction
 - Docker and Docker Compose support for easy deployment
-- Simple calculation tools (add_one, add_two, multiply) as examples
+- Simple example of MCP tools

 ## Getting Started